interstitialRedirectModalTitle

 Find a City Nature Challenge Event Near You

 Check out the main City Nature Challenge Project on iNaturalist!
 Additionally, each region below has its own City Nature Challenge project page on iNaturalist, where you’ll find local events, observation areas and details on how to participate.
 Some regions plan to host special events.
-We'll share them here when they're ready!
+Keep scrolling to check them out!

 Upper Valley